 I purchased this set at Target years ago.
-It came with several pieces and the price was right.
-I bought it when I had an in-ground pool at my old house and needed lots of furniture to fill the space around it.
-Only then it was white with light green cushions.
+It came with several pieces and the price was right, only then it was white with light green cushions.

 Maybe some day I’ll get a new set, but when it still looks this good, why bother?

 The before was really just so sad…downright embarrassing:

 And the deck…gross!
 Not to worry though, I spent the past three days out there.
 (And believe me, my arms are not happy right now!)
 A little demo and lots of elbow grease and it’s looking so much better.
 How does it end up like this??

 UPDATE: You can see the deck HERE now!